 And Lily-Rose Depp is luminous in her petite role as a young Isadora Duncan, who joins Loie’s dancers, although it quickly becomes apparent that she is anything but just one of the chorus.

 The Dancer was the perfect entrée to get in the mood for the Alliance Francaise French Film Festival.
-Upon exiting the cinema, I started planning my March to ensure I can see as many of the festival’s films as possible.
 C’est magnifique!

 Belinda McDowall, Deputy Editor & Special Features, The Culture Concept Circle, 2017